Tinformant/Leet/System Design/Cloud/README.md

 # of CPUs a single process can concurrently run on?
 A: Also one

+# Distributed Systems
+Distributed service: =set of processes that coordinate to accomplish a common goal

 Why distributed?
 * scalability: can run processcess on different machines
 * separation of concern